 A. A synchronized text track (e.g. open or closed captions) is provided with all video content.
-N/A Additional Information: No multimedia found.
+Pass Additional Information: 1 video found in chapter 7.
+Text Track was an option for the video.

 B. A transcript is provided with all audio content.
-N/A Additional Information: No multimdeia found.
+Fail Additional Information: No transcript was provided for the video.
 C. Audio/video content is delivered via a media player that is compatible with assistive technology.
 This includes support for all criteria listed in Section 15 below.
-N/A Additional Information: No multimedia found.
+N/A Additional Information: Non-Assistive Technologies only.